 Meet the Board of Directors

 Violinist Fritz Gearhart is president of our board.
-He has taught on the university level for over 30 years.
+He taught on the university level for over 30 years.
 Fritz has taught at numerous summer programs and as a violinist has performed internationally.
-He has appeared in major halls around the country including the Kennedy Center, the 92nd Street Y in NYC, Alice Tully Hall, and Weill Recital Hall at Carnegie (six times since 1998).
+He has appeared in major halls around the country including the Kennedy Center, the 92nd Street Y in NYC, Alice Tully Hall, and Weill Recital Hall at Carnegie.
 He is heard frequently on National Public Radio, including past live broadcasts on WFMT Chicago, WQXR in New York as well as Public Radio’s nationally syndicated program Performance Today.
 Passionate about music education, he has developed the Redfish Music Festival to include the best aspects of the many programs he has been a part of throughout the years.
 It has always been his dream to start a festival, and this is the culmination of that dream.
-Fritz is currently on the faculty of the University of Oregon School of Music.

 Miya Saito-Beckman is our secretary.
 Don’t think of the old notion of what that word meant “back in the day.”
 Miya is a dynamic, intelligent and driven musician and educator.
 She brings to the festival a wide range of skill and will be essential in charting a course forward for the Redfish Music Festival.
 She earned both her BM in Violin Performance and her MM in Violin Performance and Pedagogy and was also awarded the “Graduate Performer Award” for her Master’s degree.
 Miya has a broad range of skills as an educator, including teaching Music Mind Games, fiddle and Suzuki group classes, coaching chamber ensembles and leading orchestral sectionals.
 Ms. Saito-Beckman has been a violin soloist with the Sunriver Music Festival Orchestra and and the Central Oregon Symphony.
 She has studied with the Calder Quartet and the Ariana String Quartet and has taken master classes with violinists James Ehnes and Rachel Barton Pine.
 She has studied with members of Yo-Yo Ma’s Silk Road Ensemble after being accepted to attend the Global Musician Workshop and is a recipient of the ASTA Alternative Strings Award.
 A four-time finalist at the National Fiddling Championship, Ms. Saito-Beckman is also the four-time Oregon State Fiddle Champion.